javrui/search-module/docs/intro.md

     - Expand node.
 For each expanded node:
         - If node is not already in the frontier or the explored set:
             Add node to frontier

+This code implements two uninformed search algorithms (BFS and DFS).The kind of data structures used as frontier, defines the search algorithm:

+- stack: Breadth-First Search (BFS)
+- queue: Depth-First Search (DFS).